Min Saw Mon

-Narameikhla Min Saw Mon, (Arakanese:နရမိတ်လှ မင်းစောမွန်, /my/, Arakanese transliteration: Meng Sao Mwan, Arakanese pronunciation: /my/; also known as Suleiman Shah; 1380–1433) was the last king of the Launggyet Dynasty and the founder of the Mrauk-U Dynasty of Arakan, a former state in Myanmar (Burma).
+Narameikhla Min Saw Mon, (Arakanese:နရမိတ်လှ မင်းစောမွန်, /my/, Arakanese transliteration: Mong Saw Mwan, or Mawn Saw Mwen, Arakanese pronunciation: /my/; 1380–1433) was the last king of the Launggyet Dynasty and the founder of the Mrauk-U Dynasty of Arakan, a former state in Myanmar (Burma).

 He became king in 1404 but was driven out of Launggyet in 1406 by Crown Prince Minye Kyawswa of Ava.
 He sought refuge in the Bengal Sultanate, and later entered the military service of Sultan Jalaluddin Muhammad Shah.
 In 1429, he reclaimed the Arakanese throne with the help of the sultan, and ruled the kingdom.
 He founded a new capital, Mrauk-U, in 1430 at a more strategic location.
 The king died in 1433, and was succeeded by his younger brother Khayi.